Can any choice be more challenging than choosing between a Doberman vs German Shepherd for your next pet dog?

 However, choosing a pet dog with high guarding tendencies also means you will have a special and ongoing responsibility and obligation to train your dog to use this trait wisely.

-Doberman vs German Shepherd training
+Doberman vs German Shepherd Training

 Both of these dog breeds were originally created to work and serve people with jobs like police, military, K-9, guarding and protection.